Film explores African-Americans' unhealthy "soul food" habit

 Black adults have the highest rates of obesity and a higher prevalence of diabetes than whites, and are twice as likely to die of stroke before age 75 than other population groups, according to the U.S. Centers for Disease Control and Prevention.

-Besides tradition and habit, poverty and neighborhoods without good supermarkets also contribute to an unhealthy diet, Hurt said.
+Besides tradition and habit, poverty and neighbourhoods without good supermarkets also contribute to an unhealthy diet, Hurt said.

-"Low-income communities of color lack access to vegetables and have an overabundance of fast food and highly processed foods that are high in calories and fats.
-I always know when I'm in a community of color because I see ... very, very few supermarkets and health food stores," he added.
+"Low-income communities of colour lack access to vegetables and have an overabundance of fast food and highly processed foods that are high in calories and fats.
+I always know when I'm in a community of colour because I see ... very, very few supermarkets and health food stores," he added.

 In the film, Marc Lamont Hill, an associate professor of English education at Columbia University in New York, described minority health problems related to poor diet as "21st-century genocide."